Terms of Service

 AI-Generated Content

-AI responses may be inaccurate, incomplete, or outdated.
-Do not rely on AI-generated content for medical, legal, financial, safety-critical, or other high-stakes decisions without independent verification.
-You are solely responsible for how you use AI-generated content.
+AI can get things wrong — responses may be inaccurate, incomplete, or outdated — so it's worth double-checking anything important.
+Please don't rely on AI-generated content for medical, legal, financial, safety-critical, or other high-stakes decisions without verifying it yourself.
+Any financial, spending, legal, medical, or safety information is for general guidance only and isn't professional advice; for decisions like these, check with a qualified professional.
+You're responsible for how you use AI-generated content.

 Disclaimer of Warranties